commitdev/docs/docs/about/why-we-started.md

 👋 I'm Beier, CTO and co-founder at Commit.

-I’ve been a software engineer for 15 years.
-I’ve spent my career working at startups - I was the first engineer at Hootsuite and scaled that team to over 1000 engineers.
+I’ve been a software engineer for 16 years.
+I’ve spent my career working at startups - I was the first engineer at Hootsuite and helped scaling the team to over 1000 employees.

 As my job shifted to management, I learned that I'm really passionate about helping engineers learn and grow.